 In retrospect, it is good it didn’t.
 The techniques of the time were to transplant strips or plugs.
 I might not have liked the results.
 The current technique is to transplant individual follicles, which are virtually unnoticeable.
-It would have been several years before I had a “real” moustache and in the meantime it would look a bit like Hitler.
-I also realized that a moustache alone would accentuate that my nose was crooked.
-In 1985, as soon as judged it would look mature, I let my beard and moustache grow out.
+It would have been several years before I had a “real” mustache and in the meantime, it would look a bit like Hitler.
+I also realized that a mustache alone would accentuate that my nose was crooked.
+In 1985, as soon as judged it would look mature, I let my beard and mustache grow out.
 It has been that way ever since but there was always a gap under my nose.

 Then the doubts started.
 What if something goes wrong?
 How noticeable will it be when recovering from the transplant?
 Would I be satisfied?
 Since I design machines for the poultry industry, would I have to avoid going to a chicken plant to make sure the area does not get splashed?
 I had told only one brother and his wife and very few of my friends.
 Some of them said, “You look fine,” or “It doesn’t bother me.”
 Then things got somewhat complicated; I had to have rotator cuff surgery two weeks before the transplant.

 All the doctors said that one surgery would not affect the other.
 On the first day back to work after missing four days for shoulder surgery, I told my boss I would be out again the two days the following week.
 Fortunately, this did not cause any problems.